microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 yarn add @microsoft/fast-components
 ```

-To use a component as a custom element in HTML, the custom element must be registered:
+To use a component as a custom element in HTML, the custom element must be registered.

+**Example:**

 ```ts
 import {